Audiovisual Editing is a magical process: the Kuleshov Effect

 A stylistic choice.

-This is precisely my style about Wedding Films: apply cinematographic rules to Your Wedding Film creating a narrative report and not a videoclip.
+This is precisely my style of Wedding Films editing: apply cinematographic rules to Your Wedding Film to create not just a videoclip but a true narrative report.

-Let it be clear that this is my precise stylistic choice and not the only one.
+Let's clarify that this is my precise stylistic choice and not the one and only.
 It is possible that you are more attracted to videoclip genre, in that case I am not the right videographer for you.
 About this I recommend You to read this my previous article: How to choose the right Videomaker for Your Wedding

 IstantiSenzaTempo|We take care of Your Memories